Preetam2114/IEEEXtreme-14.0/README.md

 #### Team Name: AlgoExperts

 The repository consist of questions of IEEEXtreme 14.0 Held on 24th-25th Oct 2020.

-The Solutions are either coded in Python or C++, The testcases passing percentage for the solutions are also provided (includes during and after contest).
+The Solutions are either coded in Python or C++, The testcases passing percentage for the solutions are also provided (During and after contest).